Open-EO/openeo-python-client/reporting/newprocesses.rst

 related to specific SRR4 tasks.

-Apart from general improvements and bug fixes, here are a couple of notable changes however:
+Apart from general improvements and bug fixes, here are a couple of notable changes since SRR3 (version 0.10.0):

 - Documentation improvements: